astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/2_examples.rst

     micado_spec.observe(stars)
     micado_spec.readout(filename="basic_spectral_trace.fits")

-As can be seen in Figure \ref{fig:example_3_spectra} the atmospheric emission lines are prominent in the simulated raw detector output.
+As can be seen in Figure \ref{fig-example-3-spectra} the atmospheric emission lines are prominent in the simulated raw detector output.
 The 6 stellar spectra can be seen as thin horizontal lines.
-The spectra displayed in the lower panel of Figure \ref{fig:example_3_spectra} were extracted for the detector readout in the upper panel.
+The spectra displayed in the lower panel of Figure \ref{fig-example-3-spectra} were extracted for the detector readout in the upper panel.
 The noise in the (red) K0III spectrum is a product of the noise characteristic of the simulated observation.
 These include, but are not limited to photon shot noise and electronic noise sources.

 Effects included in instrument packages
 +++++++++++++++++++++++++++++++++++++++

-The instrument packages used for these examples can be found online in the Instrument Reference Database (IRDB) Github repository (see Section \ref{sec:docs-and-code}).
+The instrument packages used for these examples can be found online in the Instrument Reference Database (IRDB) Github repository (see Section \ref{sec-docs-and-code}).
 Each package contains a description of the optical effects that are inherent to the instrument or telescope, as well as the data needed to replicate these effects.
 Scopesim allows the user to view which effects are included in the current optical model.
 This example uses the MICADO_Sci optical system from the previous examples

 .. code::
+    :name: code-optical-train
     micado = scopesim.OpticalTrain("MICADO_Sci")
     print(micado.effects)

 During run-time ScopeSim creates an Effect object for each effect listed in the instrument configuration files.
 It then applies each of these Effect objects to the on-sky Source description in turn.
-Effects can be included or excluded from a simulation by using the ``.include`` flag on the relevant Effect object:
+Effects can be included or excluded from a simulation by using the ``.include'' flag on the relevant Effect object:

 .. code::
+    :name: code-effects-on-off
     micado["readout_noise"].include = False
     micado["shot_noise"].include = True

-More information about the Effect objects is given in Section \ref{sec:architecture} as well as in the online documentation.
+More information about the Effect objects is given in Section \ref{sec-architecture} as well as in the online documentation.